MicrosoftDocs/bot-docs/articles/python/bot-builder-python-quickstart.md

 This article shows you how to build a bot by using the Python Echo Bot template, and then how to test it with the Bot Framework Emulator.

+Creating a bot with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.

 <!-- Delete this include file [!INCLUDE [python quickstart](../includes/quickstart-python.md)] -->

 ## Prerequisites